guardian/xsbt-scalate-precompile-plugin/README.md

     )

     libraryDependencies ++= Seq (
-        "com.zentrope" %% "xsbt-scalate-precompile-plugin" % "1.0"
+        "com.zentrope" %% "xsbt-scalate-precompile-plugin" % "1.2"
     )

 ## Tasks

 None!
-Your Scalate templates are compiled whenever SBT invokes its `compiles` task as part of `run` or whatever.
+Your Scalate templates are compiled whenever SBT invokes its `compile` task as part of `run` or whatever.

 ## Settings